lm3nitro/Projects/New/Network Services NFS.md

 Based on the output, I can see that both TCP/UDP port 2049 is open related to the NFS service among others.

-One of the features that nmap has is the use of NSE scripts.
+One of the features that Nmap has is the use of NSE scripts.
 In this case, these are the scripts available concerning NFS:

 ![Pasted image 20240919163929](https://github.com/user-attachments/assets/6145205e-e2e4-43a8-898f-b8b4f65cd51e)